AlessandroCorradini/University-of-Minnesota-Recommender-System-Specialization/03 - Recommender Systems - Evaluation and Metrix/README.md

 - Online Evaluation
 - Evaluation Design

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Recommender%20Systems%20Evaluation%20and%20Metrics%20-%20University%20of%20Minnesota.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Recommender%20Systems%20Evaluation%20and%20Metrics%20-%20University%20of%20Minnesota.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>